Macworld: History

-In 1997, the publication was renamed Macworld, incorporating MacUser (a name reflected subtly on the magazine's Table of Contents page) to reflect the consolidation of the Ziff-Davis-owned MacUser magazine into the International Data Group-owned Macworld within the new Mac Publishing joint venture between the two publishers.
-In 1999, the combined company also purchased the online publication MacCentral Online, because Macworld didn't have a powerful online news component at the time.
-In late 2001 International Data Group (IDG) bought out Ziff-Davis' share of Mac Publishing, making it a wholly owned subsidiary of IDG.
+In 1997, the Ziff-Davis-owned MacUser magazine was consolidated into Macworld within the new Mac Publishing joint venture between IDG and Ziff-Davis.
+In 1999, the combined company also purchased the online publication MacCentral Online, because Macworld did not have a powerful online news component at the time.
+In late 2001 IDG bought out Ziff-Davis' share of Mac Publishing, making it a wholly owned subsidiary of IDG.